(one synonym : Acidalia tephrinaria Walker, )

 (Photo: courtesy of Catherine J. Young)

 This Caterpillar is streamlined in appearance.
-It is greyish green with a pale yellow line each side and some thin white lines on its back make it look even slimmer.
-The head and ventral legs may be tinged with pink.
+It is greyish green, with thin wiggly dark lines, which make it look even slimmer.
+The head and legs may be tinged with pink.

 The eggs are oval and orange with a microscopic set of ridges along and around each egg.